johnzhang320/FrontEndPublickeyEncryption/README.md

-##  A Signup uses Public Key in frontend to encrypt Password, Bank Account No and Social Security
+## Encrypting Password, Bank Account # and Social Security at Frontend by Dynamic PublicKey

 ## Overview